zichengalexzhao/zichengalexzhao.github.io/content/project/cosmetics/index.md

 ---
 title: The Power of Social Media Sentiment: How It Can Predict Stock Prices?
-summary: Analyzed the effect of Elon Musk’s tweets on Tesla’s stock prices and developed a predictive model using sentiment analysis.
+summary: Analyzed the effect of Elon Musk’s tweets by NLP on Tesla’s stock prices and developed a predictive model using sentiment analysis.
 tags:
   - NLP
 date: 2023-05-01